Show with Jedda Bradley

 MORE FEATURED EPISODES

-Jedda is a dyslexia practitioner turned podcaster for middle-grade kids.
-The kids she's worked with call her 'silly', pretty much the best compliment she could get.
-She's warm, hugely talented at storytelling and she believes in stories that bring us together.
+Jedda is a UX Writer by day and by night, a podcaster for middle-grade kids.
+(Long ago, she also taught kids with dyslexia and they just called her 'silly') She's warm, hugely talented at storytelling and she believes in stories that bring us together.

 TEACHERS AND LIBRARIANS ROCK